- Understand your audience for the test. Do not pretend that the raters are "students"

 - Finding a topic is a negotiation between the raters and the test taker.
 The ITA test is a

-test of teaching fluency, not a test of knowledge.
+test of spoken academic fluency, not a test of knowledge.
 If you feel that you cannot talk about a topic we suggest,

 it is appropriate to ask for another topic.
 However, be sure to explain why the first topic is not suitable and